In This Article

 - Everyday Thai Free Thai Language Study Aids

 Everyday Thai Language School has produced a series of free online learning aids.
 Their main objective is to improve vocabulary acquisition and increase students exposure and interaction with the language.
 Their Thai language teachers have created hundreds of Thai flashcards and Thai language exercises.
 These learning aids cover most of the vocabulary introduced in their Thai language books and include over 4200 audio clips.
-Additionally, they have adapted part of the FSI (Foreign Service Institute) Thai language course to be used as a basic Thai reader for self-study.
+Additionally, they have adapted part of the FSI (Foreign Service Institute) Thai language course to use as a basic Thai reader for self-study.
 They have also developed an additional series of short Thai readers on various subjects (all accompanied by a reading comprehension quiz) for the benefit of all advanced Thai language learners.
 Finally, they offer a learn Thai with music series where each song includes the music video, Thai lyrics, English translation, and Thai transliteration.

 - Farang Can Learn Thai Grammar Section

 A collection of grammar-related explanations originally posted in the Facebook group of the same name.
+(Note: the site seems to have died so I am linking to an archived copy)

 - Foreign Service Institute Thai Language Course